706-419-3883

 New Weapons to Combat Depression

-by , | Jan 2, 2018 | Anxiety and Depression, Mental Health
+by , | Last updated Oct 22, 2024 | Anxiety and Depression, Mental Health

 Globally, the World Health Organization estimates that depression affects more than 100 million people.
-The use of antidepressants is only fully effective in about 30-40 % of depressed person, initially.
+The use of antidepressants is only fully effective in about 30-40 % of depressed persons, initially.
 One-third of depressed individuals remain so, even after using 3 or 4 anti-depressants.1 Now new strategies are emerging as powerful weapons against depression.
 What are they?
 Practicing positive activities (PAIs) may serve as an effective, low-cost treatment for people suffering from mild depression.

 Positive activity interventions (PAIs) include performing acts of kindness, practicing optimism, writing letters of gratitude, using one’s unique strength to bless others, meditating on one’s positive feelings toward others, and counting one’s blessings.
 Researchers from Duke University and the University of California combed over decades of research and found that positive activity interventions has the potential to benefit depressed individuals who don’t respond to drug therapy, or, are either unable or unwilling to obtain treatment.